iimachines/Maya2glTF/Readme.md

 ## Update

-The third BETA is released!
+The fourth BETA is released!
 See the [releases](https://github.com/Ziriax/Maya2glTF/releases) tab.

-Now includes a **user interface** and experimental support for Maya's **segment scale compensation**.

-*Maya 2018 x64 on Windows 10 only for now*
+*Maya 2017 and 2018 on Windows x64 only for now*

 ## Rationale